eugeneanokye99/DirectDrop/Documentation/DirectDrop/docs/alembicsetup.md

 pip install alembic

 ```
-2. Run `alembic upgrade head` to upgrade the migration changes to the latest changes
+2. Run `alembic upgrade head` to upgrade the migration to the latest changes

-3.